Last update Aug. 6, 2022

 It is a non-depolarizing muscle relaxant drug with a peripheral action that is used as premedication for endotracheal intubation, general anesthesia and mechanical ventilation.
+Intravenous administration.

 At latest update, no relevant published data concerning excretion into breast milk were found.

 Because a relatively high molecular-weight and a high protein-binding capacity, excretion into breast milk is thought to be low.
-It has a low oral bioavailability which means that absorption from the breast milk ingested may be low.

 However, other muscle relaxants with a more rapid elimination time period and better known drugs are preferred.